prettyirrelevant/contractwatch/README.md

-# ContractWatch
+# 📜 ContractWatch

-ContractWatch is a project that allows you to monitor and track events emitted by Ethereum smart contracts.
-With it, you can easily retrieve contract events, filter them based on various criteria, and integrate them into your applications.
+ContractWatch is a powerful tool that simplifies monitoring and tracking events emitted by Ethereum smart contracts. 🔍 With ContractWatch, you can effortlessly retrieve contract events, apply filters based on various criteria, and seamlessly integrate them into your applications. 🚀

 > [!NOTE]
-> Only Scroll Sepolia is supported at this time.
+> 📌 Currently, only Scroll Sepolia is supported.

-## Features
+## 🌟 Features

-- Create and manage applications associated with specific smart contracts
+- 🏗️ Manage applications associated with specific smart contracts
-- Retrieve contract events with customizable filters
-- Filter events by block range, event name, transaction hash, and more
+- 🔍 Filter events by block range, event name, transaction hash, and more.
-- Pagination support for efficient event retrieval
+- 📏 Pagination support for efficient event retrieval
-- Secure authentication using wallet signatures
+- 🔒 Secure authentication using wallet signatures
-- API key management for secure access to event data
+- 🔑 API key management for secure access to event data
-- ERC20 token for API usage and credit management
+- 💰 ERC20 token for API usage and credit management
-- Subscription contract for purchasing ERC20 tokens and API credits
+- 🛒 Subscription contract for purchasing ERC20 tokens and API credits

-## ERC20 Token and Subscription Contract
+## 💰 ERC20 Token and Subscription Contract

 ContractWatch utilizes an ERC20 token and a subscription contract to manage API access and usage.
 The ERC20 token serves as a means of payment for accessing the ContractWatch API, while the subscription contract allows users to purchase the ERC20 token and buy API credits.

 To gain access to the ContractWatch API, users need to:

-1. Interact with the subscription contract to purchase the ERC20 token.
+1. 🛒 Interact with the subscription contract to purchase the ERC20 token.
-2. Use the ERC20 token to buy API credits through the subscription contract.
+2. 💸 Use the ERC20 token to buy API credits through the subscription contract.
-3. Utilize the purchased API credits to make requests to the ContractWatch API endpoints.
+3. 🔑 Utilize the purchased API credits to make requests to the ContractWatch API endpoints.

 The subscription contract provides a seamless and secure way for users to acquire the necessary ERC20 tokens and API credits.

-## Getting Started
+## 🚀 Getting Started

 To get started with ContractWatch, follow these steps:

-1. Sign up for a ContractWatch account and obtain your API credentials.
-2. Interact with the subscription contract to purchase ERC20 tokens and API credits.
+1. 💳 Interact with the subscription contract to purchase ERC20 tokens and API credits.
-3. Authenticate your requests by including the required headers (wallet signature or API key).
+2. 🔐 Authenticate your requests by including the required wallet signature in the header.
-4. Create an application by providing the contract address and other relevant details.
+3. 🏗️ Create an application by providing the contract address and other relevant details.
-5. Retrieve contract events using the provided API endpoints and filters.
+4. 📥 Retrieve contract events using the provided API endpoints and filters.
-6. Integrate the retrieved event data into your application.
+5. 🔧 Integrate the retrieved event data into your application.

-For detailed information on interacting with the subscription contract and using the API endpoints, please refer to the API documentation.
+For detailed information on interacting with the subscription contract and using the API endpoints, please refer to the API documentation. 📚

-## API Endpoints
+## 🌐 API Endpoints

 - `POST /api/applications`: Create a new application associated with a smart contract.
 - `GET /api/applications`: Retrieve a list of your applications.